Course Descriptions

 • Painting: This course is an introductory class for students who are new to art.
 With an emphasis on wet media and color, this is a skill building class where students will learn basic painting skills.
 Students will have the opportunity to create artwork using many different mediums and in many different styles.
 The class will learn how to understand and create meaning in art, and be exposed to some of the great masterpieces of art history.
 Students will also learn to discuss and critique art constructively and with confidence.
 There is a $15 class fee.
 This is a semester course.

-• Art II: Art II is an advanced course for students who want to expand their knowledge of art by continuing to develop their drawing and painting skills, as well as work with new and different mediums of art.
+• Art II: Art II is an advanced course for 8th grade students who want to expand their knowledge of art by continuing to develop their drawing and painting skills, as well as work with new and different mediums of art.
 With an emphasis in studio production, students will be using the principles and elements of art and design, different styles, and new processes to create art with meaning, perspective, and good composition.
 Students will further their knowledge of aesthetics, art history, and constructive art criticism.
-Drawing, Painting, or Commercial Art is a prerequisite.
+Drawing, Painting, or Illustration is a prerequisite.
 There is a $25 class fee.
 This is a yearlong course.

 Communication Studies: Communication Studies is an elective course for 7th and 8th graders who have an interest in interpersonal and intercultural communication, public speaking, and argumentation.
 In this course, students can expect to improve their listening, critical thinking and communication skills.
 Students will learn about the power of verbal and nonverbal communication.
 This class will also provide students with skills in teamwork, problem solving, leadership, and conflict management.
 This is a semester course.